Teacher Training Program FAQs

 Are Continuing Education Units (CEUs) available for taking the Compassion Cultivation Training course?

-Yes, if you are an LCSW, MFT, RN, or licensed psychologist, you can earn 16 CEUs for your Compassion Cultivation Training class at Stanford for a fee of $45.
-It is the sole responsibility of the participant to arrive on time, attend every class meeting, sign in and out at each class, and submit a separate course evaluation form at the end of the final class.
-No partial CEU credit is available if any class time is missed.
+Yes, if you are an LCSW, MFT, RN, or licensed psychologist, you can earn 14 CEUs for your Compassion Cultivation Training class at Stanford for a fee of $45.
+It is the sole responsibility of the participant to arrive on time, sign in and out at each class, and submit a separate course evaluation form at the end of the final class.
+No partial CEU credit is available if more than one class is missed.

 At the end of the course, you will be able to: